SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 * Type the command `w` through 2 consoles : one connected on bioinfo-master, the other connected on one node
 * Type (on the node connected) the command `ps`without option, then with the option `u`, `ua`,  `uax`
 * Type the command `top`on the node
-> then use the "option" c to displau the complete process
+> then use the "option" c to display the complete process
 > then display only your processes
 * We will start downloading fastq files from ncbi and then stop the process with `kill` : manual https://www.ncbi.nlm.nih.gov/books/NBK158899/